omerburakozgur/omerburakozgur/README.md

 # Hello 👋, I'm Ömer Burak ÖZGÜR
 ### Unity Game Developer

-🔭 Lately working on a Host-Authoritative Co-op simulator game using Unity, C#,  Photon Fusion and Blender.
+🔭 Lately working on a Host-Authoritative 2-4 player co-op simulator game using Unity, C#, Photon Fusion and Blender.

 👯 Actively leading a game jam team of 5 people.

 🌱 Currently developing various projects and focused on net-ready architecture and networking.